openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/sw_layer_enabling.md

 ### IE → VPU lowering lit-test

 The lowering logic should also be tested.
 For this, create a dedicated lit-test in [convert_layers_to_VPU.mlir](../../../tests/lit/NPU/conversion/passes/IE2VPU/convert_layers_to_VPU.mlir) containing the IE operation as input and checks for the resulting VPU operation.
 If needed, other operations such as constants can be included.
+Example for `VPU.CTCGreedyDecoder` operation:

 ```cpp
 // CHECK-LABEL: @CTCGreedyDecoder